-The 2012 season was Joe Schaefer's ninth as a member of the PLNU baseball staff, his fourth as head coach.
-He has led the Sea Lions to a 133-89-1 overall record in his four years at the helm, winning the GSAC regular season and postseason tournament titles in 2009, and reaching the NAIA World Series in both 2009 and 2010.
-In fact, the first two years under Schaefer were arguably the best campaigns in Point Loma baseball history.
+The 2013 season marks the fifth season with coach Joe Schaefer at the helm of the Sea Lions' baseball program.
+He has led the Sea Lions to a 151-120-1 overall record in his five years as the leader, winning the GSAC regular season and postseason tournament titles in 2009, and reaching the NAIA World Series in both 2009 and 2010.
+In fact, those two seasons under Schaefer were arguably the best campaigns in Point Loma baseball history.

 Eight Sea Lions have been named all-conference during Schaefer's time at PLNU, and five of his players have been selected in the Major League First Year Player Draft: Kurt Steinhauer, Kaohi Downing, Steven Winnick, Chad Blauer and Ricky Gingras.
 Many others have earned spots on top Summer League rosters.

 In 2009, Schaefer was named as the GSAC Coach of the Year.
 He was twice selected as the American Baseball Coaches Association/Diamond Regional Coach of the Year (2009-2010).